layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 ##### Conditions

-First you define the conditions under which the individual message should match the rule.
+First, you define the conditions under which the individual message should match the rule.

 You can pick whether `all` conditions must be fulfilled, `at least one` of the rules must be met, or `none`.